 Most rewarding or satisfying parts of squash roles?

 The smile on a player’s face when their hard work pays off – and they realise I wasn’t talking rubbish after all!

 How do you juggle all of these activities?

 A combination of ADHD and the Holy Spirit.
-You can do anything.
+You can achieve anything.